yysCyber/study-in-Ukraine-1/study-plan.md

 - Others

-> It is difficult to explain clearly due to the limited level.
+> Maybe I have made some mistakes in my study plan because the plan is just only my personal opinion.
 >
-> No matter what, keep hardworing.
+> No matter what, I will keep hardworing.